drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

 # Player 4

-Before we get into things, it should be noted that the game makes use of 4 button control panels and of the Player 4 slot.
-Player 4 is not present in the final hardware and only 3 buttons are used, and thus that is the configuration MAME uses.
-I will be opening a PR to MAME to add the extra controls when the machine is in the development configuration, but until that PR is merged (if it is merged...), you will need to build a custom version of MAME in order to fully use all of the debug tools.
+It must first be noted that the game makes use of 4 button control panels and of the Player 4 slot.
+On the final hardware, Player 4 is not present and only 3 buttons are used, and thus that is the configuration MAME uses.
+I will be opening a PR to MAME to add the extra controls when the machine is in the development configuration, but until it is merged (if it is merged...), you will need to build a custom version of MAME in order to fully use all of the debug tools.

 It is a pretty simple modification.
 In `cps2.cpp`, find these lines near the bottom: